 It is believed that Canada has the lowest tax burden.
 The tax system is transparent and payments can be optimized.
 The conditions for business are favorable.

 The rate of tariff on profit is 38%.
-There are several ways to legally reduce the percentage to 15.
-Provincial profit tax is taken in different provinces at the tariff from 0 to 16%.
+There are several ways to legally reduce the rate to 15%.
+Provincial profit tax is taken in different provinces at the tariff from 0% to 16%.

-Federal VAT rate is 5% and can be summed up with provincial ones from 0 to 10%.
+The federal VAT rate is 5% and can be summed up with provincial ones from 0% to 10%.
 The customs duty is paid taking into account the type of imported goods.
 All firms that have been registered in Canada must submit accounting documents.
 It is obligatory to keep accounting records.